pangafu/LeelaMasterWeight/README.md

 B01 - B03 : 80% leelazero sgf + 20% human style game

 Current learning rate is 0.0005

+# About Z-serial
+Z-serial is training from leelazero sgf in 30 * 256 network size.

+The last learning rate is 0.0005, and the traning set is random sample from leela zero's last 3,000,000 games

+Z-serial's end network is used to make B-serial.

 # About Octopus (章鱼围棋)